 Annual Evaluation

-As stated earlier, program staff utilizes the results of the Ages and Stages Questionnaires and the CT Framework and Preschool Assessment Framework not only to evaluate the children’s development and progress, but the program itself.
+As stated earlier, program staff utilizes the results of assessments and observation not only to evaluate the children’s development and progress, but the program itself.
 These results illustrate the effectiveness of our Infant/Toddler and Preschool Programs and where improvements need to be made.

 As an NAEYC accredited and School Readiness program, WACCC is required to distribute an annual evaluation to our parents.
 This survey is distributed to every family in a language they understand and asked to returned by a certain date.
-This information is compiled and returned to NAEYC in conjunction with the annual report, the Executive Director and Head Teacher also meet to review the surveys and discuss the program’s effectiveness, as well as ways to improve the program based on answers in the survey.
+This information is compiled and returned to NAEYC in conjunction with the annual report, the Executive Director and Education Manager also meet to review the surveys and discuss the program’s effectiveness, as well as ways to improve the program based on answers in the survey.
 These results are tallied and shared with all families and the School Readiness liaison annually.

+Volunteer

+Families are always welcome and encouraged to volunteer and spend time in the classrooms.
+Way for families to help out include:

+Volunteering in the Classroom – make sure to coordinate with your child’s teacher(s) to ensure that you have something to do while in the classroom (reading to the children, working on a project, helping with a walking field trip, etc.)

+Making things like play dough, labels, signs, etc. for your child’s classroom

+Donating items (recyclables, extra art supplies, gently used toys, etc.)

+Cleaning or maintenance projects in and around the center

+Fundraising Committee

+Board of Directors

+Babysitting

+We strongly discourage our employees from making independent child care arrangements with families at the program.
+However, in the event that you enter into an agreement with a WACCC employee to babysit for your family outside of the employee’s normal work hours and/or outside of the program hours, it must be done away from the program and with the full knowledge and understanding that the sitter enters into such an agreement as a private citizen and not as a WACCC employee.
+We cannot be responsible for our employees away from the program, outside their working hours, and will not be liable for their acts or omissions when not on our property including the transportation of children.
+You will be required to sign acknowledgement and waiver to this effect – Release of Responsibility Form.

 Parent Agreement to Policies

 I, ____________________________________________, have carefully read and fully understand all the policies and procedures in the Winsted Area Child Care Center Handbook which includes: